-There is a low threat from domestic terrorism, please be mindful that there is a global escalated presence of extremist terrorism especially against western targets.
+There is a low threat from domestic terrorism, The over all travel advice for South Korea is to please be mindful that there is a global escalated presence of extremist terrorism especially against western targets.

 Crime against visitors is low and tourists are not particularly targeted, South Korea has a more liberal atmosphere compared to North Korea.